sharetribe/flex-docs/src/docs/howto-search/change-search-filters-in-ftw/index.md

 query parameter gets formed, if the whole extended data attribute is specified as searchable.

-The `searchPageConfig` object defines how the attribute is displayed on the search page.
+The `filterConfig` object defines how the attribute is displayed on the search page.
 The `label` attribute is modified in configListing.js instead of through the microcopy file (e.g. _en.json_), because we thought that having it here would make customizations easier.
 However, you could use `<FormattedMessage id="some.microcopy.key.here" />`